au-ts/camkes_to_microkit_guide/guide.md

     } serial_layout[] = [];
 }
 ```
 Serial connections layout.
 An optional attribute that configures the connections the VM likes to have for the serial multiplexor.
-This is currently N/A on seL4CP VMM, but there are plans for adding a serial driver and a serial multiplexor as external libraries on top of seL4CP.
+This is currently N/A on Microkit VMM, but there are plans for adding a serial driver and a serial multiplexor as external libraries on top of Microkit.

 The standard CAmkES VM component also assumes the presence of other components, mainly server components: